hehumm/thesis-code/README.md

 ## IDE setup (optional)
 I installed [Spyder](https://www.spyder-ide.org/).
 I configured Spyder to work with my Miniconda environment by following the answer to '[How do I install Python packages to use withing Spyder if I downloaded Spyder from the standalon installers?](https://docs.spyder-ide.org/5/faq.html#using-spyder)'.
+Using Spyder made it subjectively easier to debug any issues.

+## Environment setup
+To get the scripts working properly, update the value of `repo_path` inside src/main/general/shared_variables.py to the directory the repository is located in.

+## Running the scripts
+The scripts can be found in src/main/scripts

+The process from importing the data to generating final accuracy metrics entailed a lot of steps.
+To keep the code readable it was organized into many modules.
+As a consequence, running the scripts must be done using Python's option 'run library module as a script'.

+Example: instead of typing the command `python src/main/scripts_fitting_predicting_script.py` one should use `python -m src.main.scripts.fitting_predicting_script`.